 Security in Power BI

-Data is stored in rows and columns, so when we want to share the data with a larger group all of them don’t want to see all the rows of data.
+Data is stored in rows and columnsRows And ColumnsA cell is the intersection of rows and columns.
+Rows and columns make the software that is called excel.
+The area of excel worksheet is divided into rows and columns and at any point in time, if we want to refer a particular location of this area, we need to refer a cell., so when we want to share the data with a larger group all of them don’t want to see all the rows of data.
 So we can create “row-level security” in power bi to enable the specific person to see an only specific set of data.

-For example, a sales manager of “India” has to see only the data of “India” region sales numbers and the overall business head can see all the region’s data.
-So this is the kind of security that we need to create before sharing the data and this is called “Row Level Security” in Power BI.
+For example, a sales manager of “India” has to see only the data of “India” region sales numbers, and the overall business head can see all the region’s data.
+So this is the kind of security that we need to create before sharing the data, and this is called “Row Level Security.”

 You can download the workbook to use the same file as we used in this example.